 What causes OCD is unknown, but researchers believe that people with OCD have certain areas of their brain that may not respond normally to serotonin, a chemical that some nerve cells use to communicate with each other.

-Several studies have shown that lower levels of serotonin can trigger OCD symptoms, but there are a number of risk factors that increase a person’s chance of developing this life-altering disorder.
+Several studies have shown that lower levels of serotonin can trigger OCD, but there are a number of risk factors that increase a person’s chance of developing this life-altering disorder.

 Related: What is OCD?